Tangible vs Intangible Project Benefits

 - Generally, audit findings are related to either a process not working on no proper controls are in place.

-Contribution to the organisational strategy
+Contribution to the organizational strategy

 - Examples are Increased Market Position, Market Leader in Technology.